Student writing on chalkboard

 Program Overview

 High School Summer Institutes allow students to discover a new passion, or dive deeper into an existing one, through a noncredit, interdisciplinary environment.
 Each institute has a specific theme or focus and includes traditional undergraduate classroom activities like lectures, discussions, small group collaboration, and final projects.
-Students interact with WashU instructors from across a variety of disciplines and examine the connections between these different fields of study and research.
+Students explore the connections between different fields of study as they examine scholarly text and engage with WashU instructors.
+These programs are designed for students to ask questions, collaborate with peers, and consider new ideas.

-These two-week programs are ideal for students who want to experience undergraduate curriculum without the pressure of a grade and network with a variety of departments and instructors.
+These two-week programs are ideal for students who want to experience college-level curriculum without the pressure of a letter grade.
+Class sizes are small (typically between 15-20 students) to ensure students receive personalized feedback from instructors.

 High School Summer Institute students live on campus in one of our top-ranked, air-conditioned residence halls.
 In addition to course work, students participate in specialized college readiness, community, and academic success enrichment activities.